SuperspaceLab/ml-qc-pxrd/README.md

-# Machine Learning for powder diffraction of quasicrystals
+# Machine Learning for Powder Diffraction of Quasicrystals

 Supporting Information for the paper "Deep learning enables rapid identification of a previously unknown quasicrystal solely from multiphase powder diffraction patterns"

 ## Repository
 In this repository, we provide an implementation of MLqcdiff models.